MayuriASGit/PCB-defect-detection-and-classification/README.md

-🧠 AI PCB Defect Detection & Classification System
+ AI PCB Defect Detection & Classification System
-📌 Project Overview

 This project focuses on building an automated Printed Circuit Board (PCB) defect detection and classification system using image processing and deep learning techniques.